-Adults 18 and above can drive in France (including Paris) with a national license—as long as it's not from part of the European Economic Area (EEA) states are valid indefinitely, while licenses from outside of Europe are acceptable for up to one year in France.
+Adults 18 and above can drive in France.
+Driver's licenses issued in one of the European Economic Area (EEA) states are valid indefinitely, while licenses from outside of Europe are acceptable for up to one year in France.
 Bring passports for all people in the car, car insurance documents, the car's registration certificate, and your M.O.T. certificate (for cars over three years old, proving the vehicle meets environmental and road safety standards).

 Check with your insurance company regarding whether you will be fully covered while driving in France, and bring their phone number with you.
 When you rent a car, insurance should be included; make sure you and anyone planning to drive the car is properly insured.

 In France, it is required to carry breathalyzers in your car, although the law isn’t enforced and there is no penalty for drivers caught without a breathalyzer.
 If you have an accident, by law you and all passengers must put on a high-visibility vest before exiting the car.

 - Proof of insurance (required)